ocnarf/minerva/README.md

 Minerva is a simple server side app that serves as a content aggregator.
 You can run your own Minerva aggregator and quickly customize content sources.

 Minerva uses PubSubHubBub (PSHB) protocol to recieve new feed entries is real time, learn more [here](https://code.google.com/p/pubsubhubbub/).
-You should create an account at superfeedr.com to allow receiving of PSHB notification from feeds that do not explicitly push to a PSHB hub.
+You should create an account at [superfeedr.com](http://superfeedr.com/) to allow receiving of PSHB notification from feeds that do not explicitly push to a PSHB hub.

-## Dependencies
+### Dependencies

-#### Ruby Gems:
+#### Ruby Gems
 - whenever - for scheduling recuring taks, updating social metrics periodically in this case
 - delayed_job - for running background jobs to query social api's (fb, twitter)
 - feedzira - for parsing feed's